 The front page of the FT reports that President Obama will raise the issue of BP’s alleged role in lobbying for the release of Libyan terrorist Abdel Basset al-Megrahi when he meets David Cameron today.
 “There is no suggestion that the Scottish Executive decided to release Megrahi in order to facilitate oil deals for BP,” William Hague, foreign secretary, wrote in a letter to Hillary Clinton on Saturday.
 Yesterday in an interview with MSNBC, Mrs Clinton said she accepted Mr Hague’s explanation.
 But the White House said on Monday that the US president and UK prime minister would “likely touch on” the Libyan issue at their first official meeting in the US.
 Meanwhile, in an article for the Wall Street Journal the Prime Minister writes that he has “never understood the British anxiety about whether the special relationship will survive.
 The US-UK relationship is strong, because it delivers for both of us.
 The alliance is not sustained by historical ties or blind loyalty.
 This is a partnership of choice that serves our national interests today.”

 The Guardian‘s front page reports that the White House is revising its Afghanistan strategy to embrace the idea of negotiating with senior members of the Taliban through third parties.
 The policy had “long been advocated” by Hamid Karzai, the Afghan president, and the British and Pakistani governments, but resisted by Washington which was “lukewarm” towards the idea.
 “There is a change of mindset in DC,” a senior official in Washington said.
 “There is no military solution.
 That means you have to find something else.
 There was something missing.”
 Officials have mentioned possible roles in negotiation for the UN and figures such as the veteran UN negotiator, the Algerian Lakhdar Brahimi, who heads, along with the retired US ambassador Thomas Pickering, a New York-based international panel which is looking at such a reconciliation.
 The Telegraph reports the Kabul Conference, attended by William Hague, is expected to pave the way for the withdrawal of UK and other Nato combat troops by sketching out a gradual transition to local responsibility by 2014.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.